ShaheerRana/ShaheerRana/README.md

 How it comes together: I combine two different worlds of engineering, research with practical application, as I materialize my passion for entrepreneurship in robotics, motors, controls, and more innovative fields.

 My next chapter?
 Making the next big thing happen.
-I’m seeking 4 month internships starting in January 2022 or September 2022 and would love to talk to anyone with shared interests!
+I’m seeking 4 month internships starting in September 2022 and would love to talk to anyone with shared interests!

 <!--
 **ShaheerRana/ShaheerRana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.